-The award shall be presented in alternate years, if any candidate be worthy, at the ACerS Annual Meeting event (held in conjunction with Materials Science & Technology Conference in North America) in even years and the European Ceramic Society Biennial Meeting in odd years.
-The award shall consist of an honorarium of \$1500, registration for the event for one person, a certificate(s) and a piece of ceramic or glass artwork from the host society.

-- Nominee must have been an ACerS or ECerS member during a period of at least one year leading up to the nomination. - Nominations may be made by any current ECerS or ACerS member, or by ECerS or ACerS staff.
+- Qualification: The European Ceramic Society-American Ceramic Society Joint Award recognizes individuals who foster international cooperation between the American Ceramic Society and the European Ceramic Society, in demonstration of both organizations' commitment to work together to better serve the international ceramics community. - Award: The award shall be presented in alternate years, if any candidate be worthy, at the ACerS Annual Meeting event (held in conjunction with Materials Science & Technology Conference in North America) in even years and the European Ceramic Society Biennial Meeting in odd years.
+The award shall consist of an honorarium of \$1500, registration for the event for one person, a certificate(s) and a piece of ceramic or glass artwork from the host society. - 1.
+Nominee must have been an ACerS or ECerS member during a period of at least one year leading up to the nomination. - 2.
+Nominations may be made by any current ECerS or ACerS member, or by ECerS or ACerS staff.
 Selfnomination is not permitted. - 3.
 A nomination form must be submitted and should include a statement of no more than 500 words stating the nominee's leadership and service to further cooperation between ECerS and ACerS either over a period of several years, or highlighting service over and above expectations in a single event/activity, such as organizing a meeting, chairing a committee or task force, recruiting new members, frequently writing and/or reviewing for ECerS and ACerS publications, or promotion of both Societies' positive interactions in the ceramics and glass community to the rest of the world. - 4.
 Only the nomination form may be submitted.
 No CVs, letters of support, or additional materials are permitted.
 Materials that exceed the limitation will not be considered. - 5.
 The ECerS-ACerS Joint Award selection committee will select the awardee.
 The selection committee shall consist of three members from ACerS and three members from ECerS, selected by their society president.
 The committee will select the chairperson annually by alternate society rotation.
 A general guideline of three years maximum on the committee is suggested but not mandated. - 6.
 Nomination forms must be submitted by January 15 of each calendar year.
 ACerS will manage the nomination form collection. - 7.
 Nominations are active for three annual reviews by the selection committee.
 The nominee may be nominated again after that, but the volunteer activity described should be a different one than originally submitted.
 The membership criterion in Rule 1 needs to continue to be satisfied at the relevant deadlines in subsequent years of consideration. - 8.
 The selection committee chair shall notify each society president prior to notifying the award winner.